11 LinkedIn connection message templates that people actually accept

 So, based on my experience I can confirm that it would be very wise to avoid the following six mistakes

-1. Sending connection messages like these
+1. Sending low-effort, generic messages

 - The message lacks substance, offering no engaging content or call to action